Skip to main content

 Admission/Retention Requirements

-Major in Occupational Safety and Health: Students currently enrolled at Illinois State who wish to change their major to Safety must have a minimum GPA of 2.00.
-Students should see the department academic advisor for information.
+: Students currently enrolled at Illinois State University who wish to change their major to Occupational Safety and Health must have a minimum GPA of 2.00.
+Students must earn grades of C or better in Health Sciences courses required by the major and maintain a minimum cumulative GPA of 2.00 for retention in the program.

 Course Finder